 Once you feel stable, lift your right leg so it extends straight behind you.
-Lift your right arm and extend it in front of you.
+Lift your left arm and extend it in front of you.
 Keep your back straight — don’t let it arch.
 Hold for a few seconds, then lower your arm and leg and repeat with the opposite limbs.

 If this is too difficult, you can start by just lifting your legs one at a time, then lift each arm individually.
 Over time, you’ll be able to progress and lift both limbs simultaneously.

 In addition to performing these exercises regularly, following these bonus tips can help you improve your posture even more:

 Exercise regularly to reduce stiffness and further strengthen your muscles